feedjira/feedjira-site/source/index.md

 ## Getting Started

-Feedjira requires Ruby version 1.9.2 or greater and like any Ruby gem, the first step is to install the gem:
+Feedjira is tested with Ruby version 1.9.3 and 2.x so like any Ruby gem, the first step is to install the gem:

 ```
 $ gem install feedjira